-Note that even the lowest category does not mean a risk-free investment, and there are other risks (described under the heading "Other specific risks") that are not captured by this rating.
+Note that even the lowest category does not mean a risk-free investment, and there may be other risks that are not captured by this rating.

 This risk indicator is not a guarantee of a fund's future performance.
-The risk indicator is based on the returns data for the five years to 31 December 2019.
+The risk indicator is based on the returns data for the five years to 30 September 2020.
 While risk indicators are usually relatively stable, they do shift from time to time.